zhaoaite/ActinDetection/readme.txt

-This Code is for the paper titled 'Selective vulnerability of cerebral vasculature to NOTCH3 variants in small vessel disease and rescue by phosphodiesterase-5 inhibito'.
+This Code is for the paper titled 'Selective vulnerability of cerebral vasculature to NOTCH3 variants in small vessel disease and rescue by phosphodiesterase-5 inhibitor'.
 It is permanently open and free to read/download for the entire research community (no access code is needed).

 1.Modify the directory in the BlueAreaCenter2dis_2.py file.